 Matta came on as Kraft Foods' CMO in June 2012, returning to Canada after more than two years in Texas as VP marketing at Frito-Lay.
-Before heading stateside in 2011, Matta was CMO at Frito Lay Canada for three years, during which he was named strategy's top Marketer of the Year in 2009.
+Before heading stateside in 2011, Matta was CMO at Frito Lay Canada for three years, during which he was named This approach has meant looking at each strategy's top Marketer of the Year in 2009.